-Today we hear an honest and inspiring story from Ann Wilkings who has lived in many different parts of the world over the years.
-We hear about her setbacks and bravery in meeting those challenges head on and of course the amazing rewards from each place that she lived in.
+Today we hear an honest and inspiring story from Ann Wilkings who has lived in many different parts of the world over the years, and now has her life in Spain.
+We hear about her setbacks and bravery in meeting those challenges head-on and of course the amazing rewards from each place that she lived in.
 Ann can be found on Instagram at @oscartheoneeyedgalgo

 When the notion of relocating to Bermuda from Canada first presented itself, my first response was, “I can’t do that,” to which my friend responded, “Why not?”
 At the time I owned my own house, had a nice car and a stable job.
 Material things aside however, my life was rather empty.
 My friend’s response stirred something on the inside and it wasn’t long before what seemed utterly absurd turned into something I just absolutely had to do.